Executive Summary

 Operational ImpactThe Scope of Exposure

-Pennsylvania has 1,061 designated MS4s under the Pennsylvania Department of Environmental Protection's PAG-13 General Permit framework: one Large MS4 (Philadelphia), one Medium MS4 (Allentown), and 1,059 Small MS4s.
-Approximately fifty Pennsylvania municipalities have adopted impervious-surface-based stormwater charges, with approximately a dozen having organized formal stormwater authorities under the Municipality Authorities Act amendments enacted in 2013 and 2014 (Act 68 of 2013 and the 2014 follow-on amendments).
+Pennsylvania has 1,061 designated MS4s under the Department of Environmental Protection's PAG-13 General Permit framework: one Large MS4 (Philadelphia), one Medium MS4 (Allentown), and 1,059 Small MS4s.
+Approximately 50 municipalities have adopted stormwater charges based on impervious-surface area, and roughly a dozen have established formal stormwater authorities under the MAA amendments of 2013 and 2014 (Act 68 of 2013 and the 2014 follow-on amendments).

-The exposure varies sharply by jurisdiction.
-Amicus briefs in the West Chester appeal identified several illustrative data points.
-In Philadelphia, approximately 23 percent of stormwater management revenue derives from customers that are likely tax-exempt — representing tens of millions of dollars in annual recovery.
-In Harrisburg, approximately 41 percent of property is owned by the Commonwealth alone, with additional property held by twenty-eight other tax-exempt entities.
-In smaller jurisdictions surrounding state university campuses, prisons, large nonprofit hospitals, or major churches, the tax-exempt share can exceed half of total impervious surface area.
+The degree of exposure varies widely by jurisdiction.
+Amicus briefs submitted in the West Chester appeal highlight several examples.
+In Philadelphia, approximately 23% of stormwater management revenue is generated from customers likely to be tax-exempt, totaling tens of millions of dollars in annual recovery.
+In Harrisburg, the Commonwealth owns approximately 41% of property by ownership or assessed value, while 28 tax-exempt entities hold the remaining 59%.
+Stormwater charges are based on impervious surface area, not ownership share or assessed value, so the actual proportion Commonwealth-held impervious surface may differ and should be confirmed before projecting revenue exposure.
+In smaller jurisdictions near state university campuses, prisons, large nonprofit hospitals, or major churches, the proportion of tax-exempt impervious surface area can exceed half of the total.

 | Risk Category | Indicators | Likely Impact |